A Pilates reformer workout is one of the most popular workouts due to the increase in classes offered on this spring loaded machine.

-Pilates reformer benefits are plenty but mostly the reformer works to strengthen and correct posture of the legs and helps to realign the torso and increase strength in the upper body.
+Pilates reformer workout benefits are plenty, but mostly the reformer works to strengthen and correct posture of the legs while it helps to realign the spine and increase strength in the upper body.

 Pilates Reformer Exercise Benefits: